bcoia/briancoia-hugo/content/post/streaming-with-remote-commentary.md

 +++
-date = "2014-07-31T00:06:43-05:02"
-title = "Streaming With Remote Commentary"
+title = "Streaming with Remote Commentary" description = "An attempt at solving coast-to-coast stream commentary" date = "2014-07-31T00:06:43-05:02"
 +++

 Streaming with remote commentators sucks.